Mark Burg: Biography

 released in 2004.
 The budget for the film was $1.2 million with $1 million of the funding coming direct from Burg and Koules.
 Production was done under a newly formed subsidiary of Evolution Entertainment called Twisted Pictures.
 The film turned in the Saw franchise with the sequel released in 2005 and the franchise making $420 million at the box office by 2007.
 Evolution Entertainment was also responsible for the production of Two and a Half Men starting in 2003.

 Burg became the sole-owner of Evolution Entertainment in 2011, buying out co-founder Oren Koules.
 He also became an advisor for Forest Road, a special-purpose acquisition company, in 2020.
 Burg also co-produced Spiral, the ninth installment from the Saw Franchise.
 The franchise has grossed more than $1 billion from box office and retail sales as of 2021.

-He has received a ShoWest Awards, People's Choice Awards, and has been nominated for four Emmy Awards.

 Filmography

 He was a producer in all films unless otherwise noted.